“Ignorance is the mother of all evils” (Francois Rabelais)

-Since its creation in 2005 and after being purchased by Google in 2006, many interesting videos have been uploaded to allow you to improve your Spanish for free and learn Spanish fast.
+Since its creation in 2005 and after being purchased by Google in 2006, many interesting videos have been uploaded to allow you to quickly improve your Spanish skills for free.

-But improvement is one thing.
-Is it possible to learn Spanish from scratch by video?
+But improvement is one thing, but is it possible to learn Spanish from scratch by video?
 Some questions to keep in mind as you explore language learning online are:

-In this article, Superprof – a leader in online and in person education (Spanish language included) – presents all you need to know for improving your Spanish and learning a new language for free.
+In this article, Superprof – a leader in online and face-to-face education (Spanish language included) – presents all you need to know for improving your Spanish and learning a new language for free.

-The main advantage to Spanish lessons on Youtube is obviously the free cost: unlimited Spanish learning videos are available streaming.
+There are some important things that you need to know to improve your Spanish skills, one of which is factoring in the cost to make sure it fits your budget.
+The main advantage of Spanish lessons on YouTube is obviously the free cost: unlimited Spanish learning videos are available via streaming.

-Because they are unlimited, videos allow you to learn Spanish online at your personal rhythm: when you wake up, in the car, while you eat lunch or exercise, or at night before sleeping…
+Because they are unlimited, videos allow you to learn Spanish online at your own personal rhythm: when you wake up, as a passenger in the car, while you eat lunch or exercise, or at night before going to sleep.

-Listening to videos works your audiovisual memory – thanks to subtitles – and pronunciation – by repetition of heard phrases.
+Listening to videos works on your audiovisual memory – thanks to subtitles – and pronunciation – by repetition of the phrases that you hear.
 It’s an ideal way to improve comprehension and spoken Spanish.
 And it complements other methods of learning the Spanish language, such as flashcards.

 Thanks to YouTube videos of free Spanish classes, the available resources are numerous.
 You can: